apollographql/apollo/docs/source/platform/client-awareness.md

 please reach out to opensource [at] apollographql.com to work with us to add support to your server language of choice.

-> NOTE: Apollo Engine Proxy [deprecated] does not provide any support for client identity.
 ## Use Cases

 ### Isolating Clients